secureinfo42/website-monitor/README.md

 ## Result

-_Note : some website have token/javascript content generated, so md5 could change._
+_Note: some website have token/javascript content generated, so md5 could change._
 _For exemple protections include token to block bruteforce login._

 ```